Iqbolshoh/javascript-timer/README.md

 ## Contributing

-Feel free to submit pull requests or open issues if you have suggestions for improvements or encounter any problems.
+Contributions are welcome!
+If you have suggestions or want to enhance the project, feel free to fork the repository and submit a pull request.

 ## Connect with Me